lhmouse/asteria/doc/quick-guide.md

 Calling an Asteria function from C++ is a bit complex.
 First, we pass a function value to C++, either via a static variable or a return value.
-Then, we define a special `Reference` which passes the `this` reference into the function and passes the result from the function.
+Then, we define a special `Reference` which passes the `this` reference into the function and passes the result out of the function.
 Then, we push positional arguments from left to right onto a `Reference_Stack`.
-Finally, we invoke the function.
+Finally, we invoke the function with these arguments.

 ```c++
 #include <asteria/simple_script.hpp>